 A History of the Mayans

-By Tim Lambert The Mayan Realm The Mayans created a great civilization in parts of what is now Mexico and Honduras and in Guatemala.
+By Tim Lambert The Mayan Realm The Mayans created a great civilization in parts of what is now Mexico, Honduras, and Guatemala.
 The ancestors of the Mayans were hunters but about 2,000 BC they adopted farming as a way of life.
 In the years from 300 BC to 250 AD organized Mayan kingdoms emerged.
-Then from… Continue reading A History of the Mayans
+Then from 250… Continue reading A History of the Mayans